yunuskorkmaz/docs.tr-tr/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

     Public Shared Sub Main()
         ' Create generic identity.
-        Dim MyIdentity As New GenericIdentity("MyIdentity")
+        Dim myIdentity As New GenericIdentity("MyIdentity")

         ' Create generic principal.
-        Dim MyStringArray As String() =  {"Manager", "Teller"}
+        Dim myStringArray As String() =  {"Manager", "Teller"}
-        Dim MyPrincipal As New GenericPrincipal(MyIdentity, MyStringArray)
+        Dim myPrincipal As New GenericPrincipal(myIdentity, myStringArray)

         ' Attach the principal to the current thread.
         ' This is not required unless repeated validation must occur,
         ' other code in your application must validate, or the
         ' PrincipalPermisson object is used.
-        Thread.CurrentPrincipal = MyPrincipal
+        Thread.CurrentPrincipal = myPrincipal

         ' Print values to the console.
-        Dim Name As String = MyPrincipal.Identity.Name
+        Dim name As String = myPrincipal.Identity.Name
-        Dim Auth As Boolean = MyPrincipal.Identity.IsAuthenticated
+        Dim auth As Boolean = myPrincipal.Identity.IsAuthenticated
-        Dim IsInRole As Boolean = MyPrincipal.IsInRole("Manager")
+        Dim isInRole As Boolean = myPrincipal.IsInRole("Manager")

-        Console.WriteLine("The Name is: {0}", Name)
+        Console.WriteLine("The name is: {0}", name)
-        Console.WriteLine("The IsAuthenticated is: {0}", Auth)
+        Console.WriteLine("The isAuthenticated is: {0}", auth)
-        Console.WriteLine("Is this a Manager? {0}", IsInRole)
+        Console.WriteLine("Is this a Manager? {0}", isInRole)

     End Sub